seed-rs/seed/README.md

 In this example, we avoid mutating data.
 In the first two Msgs, we filter the todos, then pass them to a new model using [struct update syntax](https://doc.rust-lang.org/book/ch05-01-defining-structs.html#creating-instances-from-other-instances-with-struct-update-syntax)
 .
 In the third Msg, we mutate todos, but don't mutate the model itself.
 In the fourth, we build a new todo list using a functional technique.
+The [docs for Rust Iterators](https://doc.rust-lang.org/std/iter/trait.Iterator.html) show helpful methods for functional iterator manipulation.

 Alternatively, we could write the same update function like this:
 ```rust